 Giovanni Canonica is a hidden legend in the town of Barolo.
 He and his family run a small agriturismo where, in the cellars below, he makes his wines.
 He has only 1.5 hectares of vines in the Paiagallo vineyard directly on the hill above Barolo.
-The only other proprietors in this vineyard site are Marchesi de Gresy and Fontanafredda, neither of whom does a mono-vineyard bottling from it, but which Gianni proves, in the right hands, merits consideration.
-His holdings are also separated from the conventional vineyard work of the other producers in a way that keeps as much integrity to Canonica's vineyard work as possible.
-The vineyard is planted in Nebbiolo in the best spots and Barbera in the spots not suited to Nebbiolo.
-Everything is traditional in vineyard and cellar: no herbicides, pesticides or fertilizers, only sulfur and copper treatments, destemming, maceration for 30-40 days using only indigenous yeasts, vertical hand press, then into cement and slavonian oak for aging.
-A small number of bottles are made, mostly sold at cellar, but after a few years of asking and cajoling, Gianni is selling us some.
-We couldn't be happier.
-This is a beautiful, distinctively traditional Barolo from a singular, interesting and empathic guy.
+The only other proprietors in this vineyard site are Marchesi de Gresy and Fontanafredda, neither of whom does a mono-vineyard bottling from it.
+Gianni proves, in the right hands, that doing so merits consideration.
+His holdings are also separated from the conventional vineyard work of the other producers in a way that keeps as much integrity to Canonica's vines as possible.
+The vineyard is planted in Nebbiolo in the best spots and Barbera in the less interesting plots.
+Everything is traditional in the vineyard and cellar: no herbicides, pesticides or fertilizers, only sulfur and copper treatments, de-stemming, maceration for 30-40 days using only indigenous yeasts, vertical hand press, then into cement and slavonian oak for aging.
+A small number of bottles are made, mostly sold at the cellar.
+But after a few years of asking and cajoling, Gianni is selling us some.
+We couldn't be happier; this is a beautiful, distinctively traditional Barolo from a singular, interesting and empathic guy.

 D.O.C Barolo "Paiagallo"